IS492-SP26/lab-1-vibe-coding-101-Miokasa/README.md

 ## Speed of Generation
 - Generated full files quickly once WriteTodos was disabled.
-- Both versions were produced in a single pass.
+- First version were produced in a single pass.Second has some problem like Cursor did,still haven't figure it out.

 ## Ease of Use
 - Initially confusing due to Todo Mode.
 - After disabling WriteTodos, the workflow became direct and easy to use.

 ## Debugging and Error Handling
 - Both versions ran without syntax errors.
-- No repeated logic issues.
 - Debugging mainly involved tuning parameters (speed, paddle size).
 - Much easier to stabilize compared to Cursor.